 People come in and out of our lives through work, ages and stages, kids and also for what I believe to be a reason or a season.
 Sadly, it's easy to forget them.
 So, remembering them is really nice.
 And for me, I often remember them through recipes.
 So, when I think back to that time, that time before the internet became one giant, soulless cookbook, I have to wonder if we've lost something.

-Although couscous looks healthy, it’s really a simple carb with a nutritional value similar to white pasta.
-Where as quinoa is not only gluten-free, it’s a complete source of protein, has more nutrients and double the fibre of couscous.
+Although couscous looks healthy, it's really a simple carb with a nutritional value similar to white pasta.
+Where as quinoa is not only gluten-free, it's a complete source of protein, has more nutrients and double the fibre of couscous.
 Couscous is a little faster to make (5 minutes, as opposed to 15) but you can still make this salad in under 30 minutes.
-If you want to read more about the healthy benefits of quinoa vs couscous, click HERE!
+You can read more here about the health benefits of quinoa vs couscous.

 Recently, a really silly debate has surfaced in internet land.
 It goes something like this: recipe seeker calls out food blogger, who is writing stories around his/her recipes, because according to recipe seeker, no one gives a crap about food blogger's stories or their life -they just want food blogger to get to the bloody recipe!